djcustard/GestureGAN/README.md

 '<i>The ideal number of hidden layers and neurons depends on the problem and the dataset.
 Like many aspects of machine learning, picking the best shape of the neural network requires a mixture of knowledge and experimentation.
 As a rule of thumb, increasing the number of hidden layers and neurons typically creates a more powerful model, which requires more data to train effectively.</i>' - Custom Training: Walkthrough (TF)

+06/04/20 - Been transforming Numpy arrays to Tensors.
+Will focus on building a new model today.
+Training will be overnight.

 Because of my inability to be able to succesfully regenerate audio from the STFT images I recieve from Daisukelab's code, I returned to the GANSynth code.
 From reading their papers before, I understand that they are fully able to perform Audio->Spec-> Audio tasks.
 Inside their Python program, Specgrams_Helper, they define function's named "waves_to_specgrams" and "specgrams_to_waves".
 I will look into these methods soon.

 Links: